-My yoga practice began in 1995 and since then I have never been without it.
-When I moved to the Toronto area I decided to do a teacher training with Esther Myers.
-Although I didn’t plan on teaching, I thought yoga would be a useful tool in my career as an occupational therapist.
-But then I discovered I loved teaching.
-I believed I was making more of a difference as a yoga teacher then I ever could inside the medical system.
+I started practicing yoga in the 90’s as a way to work with my own stress and anxiety.
+When I moved back to the GTA in 2003 I decided to do a yoga teacher training with Esther Myers.
+I didn’t plan on teaching, but thought that yoga would be a useful tool in my career as an occupational therapist.
+But then I discovered that I loved teaching.
+I believed that I was making more of a difference as a yoga teacher than I ever could working inside the medical system.
+Eventually, I retired from OT (in 2016) and since then have made my living as a full-time yoga teacher and freelance writer.

-I believe everyone experiences yoga differently and therefore the bond between student and teacher is paramount.
-Yoga is a process of self-exploration and of bringing the mind and body together in new and challenging ways.
-It is also about embracing life in spite of the challenges and pain it can entail
+Yoga is a process of self-exploration and brings the mind and body together in novel and challenging ways.
+It is about embracing life in spite of all the challenges and pain it can entail.
+And it’s about friendship, laughter and “travelling the path with care.”

 If I was asked to describe myself in one word, that word would be seeker.
 I am a restless soul with the need to keep learning, exploring and meeting new people.